 Lodgings: Stayed at the Marriott downtown via a Friends and Family rate (an easy $20/night savings).
 If you have a good friend in the hotel business then you may want to ask them about it.
 The Marriott is centrally located and part of the whole Skywalk pedestrian system.

 - The Skywalk connects most of downtown via an above-ground walkway.
 It kind of reminded me of the Houston tunnel system, except that as most of it is above ground it doesn't make you feel like a rodent, and when you do exit to the outside, your face doesn't melt off. - Parking: Expect to pay $10/day to park (it’s pretty much citywide, most likely due to the Parking Lot Guild).
 Following a Costanzanian quest, I found free parking; as three of the four bridges that cross the Des Moines River allow for free parking, 24/7.

 Pappajohn Sculpture Garden: Located downtown is a patch of grass the size of a football field that contains some interesting sculptures.
-Definitely worth the visit and admission.
+Definitely worth the visit and the admission.

 -The place is named for John Pappajohn, a local venture capitalist.
 As rich as this guy must be, I can’t help feeling a little sorry for him (x2): as most tourists must credit this beautiful park to a bad pizza or the jerk who used to make them and what parents in their right mind with the last name of Pappajohn, name their son, John?!
 I leisurely strolled the park and inspected each sculpture.
 If you are short on time you can approach it in two ways: